lindsayrr8/lindsayrr8.github.io/_posts/2025-02-06-my-new-blog-post.md

 I did not select the `"5 Digit NTD ID, Primary USA Code, Primary USA City, (and) Primary USA Sq Miles"` variables because their relationships are more relevant to specific individual variables and **less relevant for a general overview.**

 For example, an analysis of `Ridership` per `5 Digit NTD ID` might tell us about a specific car's performance, but not about the dataset as a whole.
-As another example, while something like `Collisions with Motor Vehicle` in a `Primary USA City` might tell us meaningful information about accident rates in that specific places, it is much less likely to tell us about trends in the dataset as a whole.
+As another example, while something like `Collisions with Motor Vehicle` in a `Primary USA City` might tell us meaningful information about accident rates in that specific place, it is much less likely to tell us about trends in the dataset as a whole.